 Windows 10 makes a number of changes that improve the Windows operating system.
 However, a lot has change and on of the most important changes is happening in the back ground to the classic Control Panel.
 Microsoft used the control panel as an easy means to find Windows settings.
-This changed in Windows 8 and 8.1, but now with Windows 10 Microsoft eventuaally will finish off the control Panel.
-The new Settings is broken up and dispersed throught the operating system.
-Making simple changes now requires one to hunt ansd search, or to make mtters worse remove featurea that ook years for Microsoft to impleement ar now gone or hidden.
+This changed in Windows 8 and 8.1, but now with Windows 10 Microsoft eventually will finish off the control Panel.
+The new Settings is broken up and dispersed throughout the operating system.
+Making simple changes now requires one to hunt and search, or to make matters worse remove features that took years for Microsoft to implement are now gone or hidden.

 The ability to set your background image on multiple monitors was removed in Windows 10.
-However, it was mearly hidden and is still accessable.
-In its place Microsoft implemented a slideshow style screen image changer.
-Which is Fine if you like your images to change.
+However, it was merely hidden and is still accessible.
+In its place Microsoft implemented a sideshow style screen image changer.
+Which is fine if you like your images to change.

 To select the images and make them static.

-Copy and paste this into the feild at the top of an open window.
-This can be any Window like this PC or file explorer, just not a browser.
+Copy and paste the link below into the field at the top of an open window.
+This can be any Window like This PC or File Explorer, just not a browser.

 control /name Microsoft.Personalization /page pageWallpaper